VidTu/Ksyxis/docs/README.md

 - `ru.vidtu.ksyxis.debug.resources`: Don't minify resource files that are *not* Java classes, such as `.json`, `.toml`, `.mcmeta` files and others.
 - `ru.vidtu.ksyxis.debug.package`: Don't strip `package-info.class` files.
+- `ru.vidtu.ksyxis.debug.jars`: Create additional two JARs with with Javadocs and sources.
+Will cause the `build/libs` folder to split.

 More specific debug properties will override the global one.
 All debug properties are *disabled* by default.
 See the